LLM-basedLegalCompliance/FSR/README.md

-# Replication Package for ASE'23 Submission #431: Automated Classification of Requirements-related Provisions in Food-safety Regulations
+# Replication Package for RE'24: Classifying Requirements-related Provisions in Food-safety Regulations: An LLM-based Approach

 ## Content description